burlachenkok/burlachenkok.github.io/_posts/2024-12-20-extra-comments-in-dcgd-permk-aes.md

 # Comments About Appendix of the Paper

-Our paper includes an Appendix providing additional details about our framework, including:
+Our paper includes an Appendix providing additional details, including:

 * The effect of the optimization problem's dimensionality.
 * Techniques for overlapping communication and computation during model training.